 Guidance on the scope of MiFID and CRD IV

 MiFID replaces the Markets in Financial Instruments Directive 2004/39/EC (MiFID 1), which in turn replaced the Investment Services Directive (ISD).

-The scope aspects of MiFID are primarily addressed through the Regulated Activities Order (‘RAO’) and n PERG 2 focuses on the scope of regulated activities under the RAO
+The scope aspects of MiFID are primarily addressed by the Regulated Activities Order (‘RAO’) and n PERG 2

 To RENT or to BUY